Sanfe/robingood/README.md

 How to configure?

 - Go to https://my.telegram.org/auth for discover your API_ID and API_HASH
+- for channel id, you could use https://t.me/getInfoByIdBot ot come to telegram web and take the -10000000 and the end in the URL.
 - Fill this configuration variables in top of the example  .env file. rename to .env
 - pip install -r requirements.txt